Seyfettin Anıl Yaşar

-Seyfettin Anıl Yaşar (born 1 July 2002) is a Turkish professional footballer who plays as a centre back for TFF First League club Esenler Erokspor on loan from Çaykur Rizespor.
+Seyfettin Anıl Yaşar (born 1 July 2002) is a Turkish professional footballer who plays as a centre back for Turkish Süper Lig club Eyüpspor on loan from Çaykur Rizespor.

 Career

 Yaşar is a youth product of Bursaspor, Yeşil Bursa, TSE Arabayatağıspor, and Fethiye İdmanyurdu before moving to Afyonspor in 2018 where he signed his first professional contract.
 He began his senior career with Afyonspor in the TFF Second League in 2020.
 On 16 July 2021, he transferred to the Süper Lig club Çaykur Rizespor on a 4-year contract.
 On 28 January 2022, he joined Menemenspor on loan for the second half of the 2021–22 season in the TFF First League.

 International career

 Yaşar was called up to the Turkey U18s in February 2021.
 In May 2021, he was called up to the Turkey U21s.